 C.1.4.2 Membership lifecycle

 The PNC or another DEV is able to require that each DEV with which it has a secure relationship periodically transmit a secure frame using the management key to be certain that the DEV is still in the piconet.
-If no secure frames are being transmitted by the target DEV, the PNC or PPC or requesting DEV is able send a secure Probe Request command requesting an IE from the target DEV.
+If no secure frames are being transmitted by the target DEV, the PNC or PPC or requesting DEV is able to send a secure Probe Request command requesting an IE from the target DEV.
 If the target DEV does not respond with a secure frame within a period of time determined by the PNC or PPC or requesting DEV, the PNC or PPC or requesting DEV will assume that the target DEV is no longer present and disassociate or terminate the secure relationship with the target DEV.

 Change Clause C.1.4.3 as shown: